 Periodontitis, or gum disease, is the result of a buildup of plaque along the gumline.
 Left untreated, it could lead to tooth loss as well as adverse effects on overall health.
-The professionals at Rock Rose Dental is dedicated to preserving the health of your teeth and gums in Roseville, CA.
+The professionals at Rose Dental is dedicated to preserving the health of your teeth and gums.

 Gingivitis is the beginning stage of periodontitis.
 At this point, the bacteria in plaque has built upon the gums, causing them to become inflamed and bleed easily during brushing.
 Although there is irritation in the gums, the teeth will still be firmly in place with no tissue damage or irreversible bone loss present.
 Left untreated, however, this could advance and turn into periodontitis.